Home ยป How to Run a Comparative Market Analysis That Wins Listings: 2026 Guide

 | | | |

-Last Updated on November 7, 2025 by Elizabeth Nolan
+Last Updated on December 27, 2025 by Elizabeth Nolan

-What Is a Comparative Market Analysis?
+What Is a Comparative Market Analysis and Why Does It Matter?

 Related article: Congratulations!
 Selling Your New Listing: Step-by-Step Guide

-1. Subject Property Details
+Step 1: Document the Subject Property Details

 • Square footage and lot size